Maltese Foreign Minister inaugurates electronic medical laboratory in Kumasi | Ghana News Agency

 By Florence Afriyie Mensah

-Kumasi, Jan.19, GNA – Dr Ian Borg, the Maltese Minister for Foreign and European Affairs and Trade, has inaugurated an electronic medical laboratory (E-Learning) centre for the HopeXchange Medical Center, at Santasi-Apre, in the Kumasi metropolis.
+Kumasi, Jan.
+20, GNA – Dr Ian Borg, the Maltese Minister for Foreign and European Affairs and Trade, has inaugurated an electronic medical laboratory (E-Learning) centre for the HopeXchange Medical Center, at Santasi-Apre, in the Kumasi metropolis.

 The facility, which was constructed with financial support from the Maltese government, would help advance engagement of health officials, students and clients of the hospital across the world.